bredelings/BAli-Phy/doc/man/alignment-draw.md

 the displayed distribution, not biological categories or thresholds.
 Palette and scale choices are retained separately for each property.

-The legend and cell colors update together, and pointing at or focusing a non-gap cell shows its raw posterior mean, retained-sample count, scale, and palette.
+The legend and cell colors update together.
+Pointing at or focusing a non-gap cell shows its posterior mean, posterior standard deviation, median, scale, and palette.
+The page displays the shared number of retained samples once rather than repeating it for every character.

+The ranked panel selects one representative observed character per nonempty template-alignment column.
+Generic properties can be ordered by column, mean, or posterior standard deviation.
+Positive-selection properties can be filtered at probabilities 0.5, 0.95, and 0.99 and include the matching **dNdS** summary when available.
+Selecting a row highlights the complete template column and opens the representative character's tooltip.

+The stored identity of a property value is the sequence name and zero-based ungapped character index.
+The displayed one-based column is only a way to locate related characters in the chosen template alignment; it does not imply that the column has a fixed identity across sampled alignments.

+The **Original colors** checkbox restores alphabet colors without removing the active property or its tooltips.
+Compound symbols occupy one logical table cell.
+Codons show three nucleotide-colored spans, and their report rows use the configured genetic code for amino-acid translation.

 When **--AU** and **--properties** are supplied together, the viewer can fade the property color toward white according to posterior alignment certainty.